CHURCH BAY

 Put on a smart shirt and book a table at the renowned Lobster Pot Restaurant.

-The lobsters are locally caught by local fishermen and the owner who rows out to his own pots.
+The lobsters were locally caught by local fishermen and the owner who used to row out to his own pots.
 No engine.
-He rows.
+He rowed.

 Many regular visitors make a meal here an important part of their holiday and are planning it months ahead in their dreams.